 I worked Emily’s case for a time with very little information, and soon came to work with the research assistant who would become my right arm.
 Ashley and I began working together while volunteering for another organization and left that affiliation within weeks of each other.
 We continued to work together on Emily’s case and established a working relationship and camaraderie that I value beyond words.

 While I often describe Ashley as the ‘heart’ of EME, as it is with her unfaltering commitment to this agency that she has helped make it successful.
 As Ashley is the ‘heart of EME, Emily Paul is the ‘life blood’ that courses through us both.
 Ashley is an awesome assistant, and I truly do not know what I would do without her.
-She will be my research assistant as long as she desires the position.
+She will be my virtual personal assistant as long as she desires the position.
 God blessed me with someone who possesses the same drive and determination that I have in finding and bringing home our missing.
 With Ashley’s help we started ALL GOD’S CHILDREN on facebook to remind others that when a loved one is missing the ONLY important thing is to find them as soon as possible.
 The first three hours are the most vital, and a jump on a case can make the world of difference.
 Ashley never fails to exceed my every expectation, anticipate my need with any given case and seems to always be prepared and ready to hit the ground running no matter the task I request.

 The most often question I am asked is how can I help? – The truth is EVERYONE can help!